 Anyone can request advice and information about possible ways to proceed and to put the college on notice.
 NJC shall investigate complaints pursuant to SP 19-60 Civil Rights and Sexual Misconduct Resolution Process.
 NJC can only respond to allegations of misconduct if it is aware of the misconduct.
 Further, NJC can more effectively investigate the sooner the allegation is brought to its attention.
 Any employee, student, authorized volunteer, guest or visitor who believes that he or she has been subjected to sexual misconduct, or believes someone else who is a part of the NJC community is being subjected to sexual misconduct, shall contact the Title IX Coordinator when the alleged victim and/or respondent is a student, employee(s), authorized volunteer, guest(s) or visitor(s).
 Complete the online complaint form.

 As a faculty or staff member of NJC, you have an obligation to report any incidents of alleged sexual misconduct that you may witness or that may be reported to you within 24 hours after learning of such misconduct.
-You should report these situations to the NJC Title IX Coordinator, Jeri Estrada, Director of Human Resources, Walker Hall, (970) 521-6730.
+You should report these situations to the NJC Title IX Coordinator, Steve Smith, Vice President of Student Services, Hays Student Center, (970) 521-6657.

 It is a violation of this procedure to engage in retaliatory acts against any employee or student who reports an incident of sexual misconduct, or any employee or student who testifies, assists or participates in a proceeding, investigation or hearing relating to such allegation of sexual misconduct.

 Any person who believes they have been subjected to a civil rights violation should follow this procedure to report their concerns.
-CCCS will act on any complaint brought to the attention of the Title IX/EO Coordinator that is made under this procedure.
+CCCS will act on any complaint brought to the attention of the EO Coordinator (Jeri Estrada, Human Resources Director, Walker Hall (970) 521-6730) that is made under this procedure.

 All complaints shall be made as promptly as possible after the occurrence, so that CCCS can more effectively address the reported concerns.
 A delay in reporting may result in the loss of relevant evidence and witness testimony, and may affect the ability of CCCS to substantiate the allegations.
 The complaint should describe the alleged incident, which may include when and where it occurred, the parties involved, and the desired remedy sought.
 Any supporting documentation and evidence may be referenced within the body of the complaint.